Atrioventricular block (AV block)

 The treatment for AV block depends above all on the severity of the symptoms.
 Frequently, mild AV block requires no treatment at all.
 In contrast, severe AV block normally requires pacemaker implantation.
 Medications (e.g., atropine) that accelerate the heartbeat are usually only administered in the event of an emergency.

 Pacemakers can be used on a temporary or permanent basis to regulate the heartbeat.
-However, they cannot cure the disorder itself.
-For this reason, treatment is also aimed at alleviating the causes.
+They cannot cure the disorder itself.
+This is why treatment usually aims to treat the causes instead.

-For more detailed information about atrioventricular block, visit gesundheitsinformation.de.
+For more detailed information about AV block, visit gesundheitsinformation.de.

 What is everyday life like with AV block?